 Consumers residing in gerrymandered Congressional districts have lost access to credit over the past two decades.
 Political redistricting can disenfranchise voters, thereby reducing politicians' incentive to advocate for goods and services for their constituents.

 Media: NPR Morning Edition

 We trace out the effect $14.6 billion in royalty payments from the oil and fracking boom over 11 years on consumer credit outcomes.
-These payments help sub-prime consumers pay-down revolving debt and complement the demand for installment credit by prime consumers.
+We find heterogeneous repayment rates and consumption responses that depend on household credit constraints.

 Uncertainty Shocks and Personal Investment: Evidence from a Global Brokerage

 Using several proposed empirical uncertainty shocks, we document heterogeneous effects on personal investment behavior.
 Uncertainty shocks do not affect own-trading but have large and heterogeneous effects on delegation.
 Asset manager's popularity and cultural distance matter for investors' response to heightened uncertainty.